The Rundown

 “Merrick Backcountry Grain-Free Dog Food has great protein and fat count for your Golden Retriever.
 This kibble is made to sustain the active lifestyle of your pooch.”

-Best for Seniors: Victor Senior Healthy Weight Recipe
+Best For Seniors: Victor Senior Healthy Weight Recipe

 “Victor Senior Healthy Weight Recipe provides super protein and fat levels for senior, less active Golden Retrievers.
 It also contains DHA to maintain healthy and bright brain and L-carnitine to regulate the energy level and help with digestion.”